sm991105/fuckin-weather/README.md

 # fuckin-weather
-First project with React Native
+First project with React Native with Nicholas!